Kira Steines-Mason, Silver & Bronze Medalist

 “We take a wholistic approach to training, instruction and horse care,” says Kira.
 “This helps you develop your young horses to become sound schoolmasters.
 And we always have our eye on the highest levels, so no matter where you start, every step will help you get there!”

 Kira is currently showing Prix St. Georges, Intermediaire I and schooling Intermediare II and Grand Prix.
-She has horses in training at all levels.
+She has horses and riders in training at all levels.
 Building ‘throughness’ and positive horse-rider relationships with both adults and youth are her specialties.
 She has overall responsibility for training, instruction, and horse care at Cricket Hill.

 FEI dressage skills developed in FL, NJ, NY, Germany.
 Kira was Assistant Trainer/Barn Manager for international FEI trainer and U.S. Dressage Team member Shelly Francis at her operations in FL and Germany.
 Kira schooled horses and taught students through FEI while working with Shelly.

 Prior to that, she trained regularly with U.S. Olympian Robert Dover in both NJ and FL, responsible for the daily care and maintenance of international dressage horses.
 During this time, she moved the entity to FL, back to NJ and spent a summer in Germany riding with Todd Flettrich and Hubertus Schmidt.

 An inspired instructor.
 Kira brings both her enthusiasm and caring for horses and riders to every session.
 Informed by her experience with high level dressage horses, she knows what it takes to make a happy, sound, successful partnership at any level.
 Her vivid analogies help both adult and youth riders to develop their feel and their horses’ throughness, connecting riders’ bodies and minds to their equine partners and making progress through the upper levels possible.